- Program Aims

 - Achieve Cumulative GPA of 2.0 and above.

-- The program received “Adequate Progress” in the BQA Cycle1 Academic Program Review.
+- The Program Received “Full Confidence” in the BQA Cycle 2 Academic Program Review.

 The program of Bachelor in Architectural Engineering at Kingdom University provides a mixture of enjoyable and challenging educational opportunities.
 The curriculum is delivered by multi-cultural academic and professional staff.
 Interdisciplinary experience and collaborative work are achieved by inspiring a studio-based learning environment.